 5. Indicate to a MGW whether to use TCP connection establishment requests (TCP SYN) received at one termination as a trigger to send TCP connection establishment on the other termination in the same context.

 However, interactions 1 and 2 can be combined: Any new TCP termination is immediately prepared to receive an incoming TCP connection establishment (TCP SYN).

+Only for a delayed establishment of the TCP connection to enable a remote source transport address filtering as described in clause 4.4.2.2., interactions 1 and 2 are separated.
+Purpose of initial filtering are security concerns, but at the cost of likely delayed TCP connection setup as the first TCP SYN is likely to be received before remote source information is received in SDP and interaction 2 is triggered; the TCP connection establishment will proceed as usual after the remote peer repeats sending the TCP SYN ("which is normal TCP behaviour").

 Interaction 4 is only required if the MGW decides whether to start a TCP connection establishment autonomously, rather than waiting for a TCP connection establishment from the peer termination.
 However, if the MGC selects the corresponding option, this interaction is not required and the MGC can simply send indication 3 to trigger the MGW to send a TCP connection establishment request.
 However, the MGW may need to check when receiving interaction 3 if it already sent a TCP connection establishment before (if the MGW autonomously forwards TCP connection establishment requests).